-This document accompanies the final integrated release of the CIRP platform and presents the adopted final system architecture and application capabilities from the user point of view.
+This document accompanies the first software release of the CIRP platform and presents the adopted system architecture and application capabilities from the user point of view.
 CIRP is a multi-user collaborative modelling environment where multiple scientific disciplines can work together to understand interdependencies, validate results, and present findings in a unified manner.